Panchendriyas

-Five Jnanendriyas
+Five gyanendriyas

-Jnanendriya is the organ of perception, the faculty of perceiving through the senses.
+Gyanendriya is the organ of perception, the faculty of perceiving through the senses.
 The first five of the seventeen elements of the subtle body are the "organs of perception" or "sense organs".
-According to Hinduism and Vaishnavism there are five Jnanendriyas or "sense organs" – ears, skin, eyes, tongue and nose.
+According to Hinduism and Vaishnavism there are five gyanendriya or "sense organs" – ears, skin, eyes, tongue and nose.

 Five Karmendriyas

 Karmendriya is an Indian philosophical concept.
 Karmendriya is the "organ of action" according to Hinduism and Jainism.
 Karmendriyas are five, and they are: hasta, pada, bak, anus, upastha.
 In Jainism these are the senses used by the experiencing soul to perform actions.